dieterich-lab/scimodom/server/docs/source/database.rst

 Assembly
 ^^^^^^^^

-Available assemblies for different organisms are grouped into an ``assembly_version``, which defines the assemblies used in **Sci-ModoM**.
+Available assemblies for different organisms are grouped into an ``assembly_version``, which defines the assemblies used in **Sci-ModoM** (w/o patch number/minor release).
 This version is recorded in a table of the same name.
 Assemblies are *tagged* by version numbers, in case more than one is available per organism.
 The current ``assembly_version`` prevails.

 How does it work?

 * When a new project is added, assembly information is required.
 If the assembly is already available, nothing is done.
-If not, a new assembly is added, with a random version number (unused, unless the assembly is a new assembly, in which case this may be part of a next version, but in general this should not happen because project creation is handled by maintainers, *e.g.* if this happens, a version upgrade may be performed beforehand).
+If not, a new assembly is added.
+If this assembly is a newer version, a database version upgrade may be required.

+* During data upload:
+    * records from contigs/scaffolds, *etc.* are discarded (only records from chromosomes are kept);
-* When data is added to a project, assembly is selected, and if this assembly does not match the current ``assembly_version``, then a liftover is performed.
-The dataset is marked as lifted, but the assembly version remains the one given at upload (presumably matching that from the bedRMod header), for reference.
+    * assembly is selected, and if this assembly does not match the current ``assembly_version``, then a liftover is performed (Dataset marked as lifted);
+    * currently, the Dataset ``assembly_id`` is the one given at upload (presumably matching that from the bedRMod header).

 * ``assembly_version`` can be *auto-generated* for maintenance (liftover selected datasets *e.g.* human, but not mouse; upgrade version number; tag assemblies with new version, incl. those that were not lifted but that are still valid, *i.e.* mouse)

 Annotation
 ^^^^^^^^^^

-How to handle annotations? *e.g.* a given dataset has ``annotation_source`` and ``annotation_version`` (not standardized).
-How important it is to "stick" to that?
-Can we have *e.g.* a given Ensembl annotation/version for a given organism, and use this?
-With the current model, we only need annotations to classify the data into regions, and assign gene names.
-How do we do this?
-We could use Ensembl tables, add genomic information at upload, to avoid performing operations in queries, ... ?
+We need annotations to add genomic regions (CDS, UTRs, *etc*), gene names, and biotypes to records.

 Download